christopher5106/christopher5106.github.io/_posts/2016-07-14-element-research-torch-rnn-tutorial.markdown

 =rnn
 ```

-This will clone the non-recurrent submodules for the number of steps the net has to remember for retropropagation throught time (BPTT), each clone sharing the same parameters and gradients for the parameters.
+This will clone the non-recurrent submodules for the number of steps the net has to remember for retropropagation through time (BPTT), each clone sharing the same parameters and gradients for the parameters.

 Now we have a net with the capacity to remember the last 5 steps for training :